 Rockchip Batch Flash Tool Feature List

 Here are some of the noteworthy features of the Rockchip Batch Flash Tool:

 You could easily flash the stock firmware onto the Rockchip powered devices without any issues as such.
-Simply launch the tool, load the firmware, and connect your device to PC via USB.
-Then click on the Upgrade or Restore button and you are good to go.
+Launch the tool, load the firmware, and connect your device to the PC via USB.
+Then click on the Upgrade or Restore button, and you are good to go.